-This is the introduction to our Franciscan inspired reflective diary: click on DAILY REFLECTIONS above for today’s thought from one of our contributors.
+Welcome to our Franciscan inspired reflective diary: click on DAILY REFLECTIONS for today’s thought from one of our contributors.

 Our blog takes its name from Blessed Agnellus of Pisa who led the little band of Franciscans that first brought the order to Canterbury and England in 1224.
 He later contributed to the development of the University of Oxford.